StefanFleckenstein/hallo-world/README.md

 # hallo-world
 post surgery follow up

-Hi people, I wnat to create a tool which allows you to follow up the results after surgeries.
+Hi people, I want to create a tool which allows you to follow up the results after surgeries.